Hair Deformers¶

 Duplicate Strands¶

-Simple duplication of exisitng strands
+Simple duplication of existing strands

 Braid Generator¶